Alex-SA1/Efficient-Study-Platform/README.md

 ![tasks-3](https://github.com/Alex-SA1/Efficient-Study-Platform/blob/main/images/tasks_3.png?raw=true)

+If you want to mark a task as completed, you have to go on its edit page and you will find there an option.

+From the task edit page you can update any of its fields.

 ![edit-task](https://github.com/Alex-SA1/Efficient-Study-Platform/blob/main/images/edit_task.png?raw=true)

+When you want to delete a task, you will be prompted with a message box that asks for your confirmation.

 ![delete-task](https://github.com/Alex-SA1/Efficient-Study-Platform/blob/main/images/delete-task.png?raw=true)

-After you add some tasks, you will notice that the deadlines calendar from main page will get updated.
+After adding some tasks, you will notice that the deadlines calendar from the main page will get updated.
 The colors will change as you add more tasks with the deadline on the same day.

 ![deadlines-calendar-update-1](https://github.com/Alex-SA1/Efficient-Study-Platform/blob/main/images/main_page_deadlines_1.png?raw=true)

 ![deadlines-calendar-update-2](https://github.com/Alex-SA1/Efficient-Study-Platform/blob/main/images/main_page_deadlines_2.png?raw=true)

-You can also view the next year status of deadlines calendar.
+You can also view the next year status of the deadlines calendar.

 ![deadlines-calendar-next-year](https://github.com/Alex-SA1/Efficient-Study-Platform/blob/main/images/main_page_next_year.png?raw=true)